 February 2, 2023 Addressed students at St. Stephen Catholic School in Riverview, Florida on the role of a station manager and various positions at a radio station.
 Discussed were educational requirements, opportunities during and after high school including internships and part time work.

 - Training program designed to provide skills for higher level positions:

 July 2023 Participated in Radio Fundraising conference VIDARE meeting prospective employees.
 Staff also had chance to discuss issues on fundraising and underwriting regulations for non-commercial radio stations.

 - Internship Initiative

 Spirit FM welcomes all college students or volunteers who have a desire to learn more about radio and communications.
 An internship with Spirit FM can lead to success in the radio and broadcasting business in several areas.
 Internships are open to students who are studying communications, marketing, radio and television, computer science, or electronic engineering.
-This reporting period, WBVM hosted two interns and volunteers concentrating on producing programs, research, editing, promotions, fundraising, and live remote broadcasts.
+This reporting period, WBVM hosted seven (7) volunteers concentrating on producing programs, announcing, research, editing, promotions, fundraising, and live remote broadcasts.

 WBVM 90.5 FM Inc.